 The Ameo Twist Lock System, allows the snorkel to be adjusted to fit snugly on a range of adult sized heads, as well as small sized women and young teens from approximately 12 years old.
 This is not designed for use by children younger than an AVERAGE sized 12 year old.
 Children and small women can also attach an individual (smaller) mouthpiece to the PowerBreather.
 Have a look at the video above to see how easy it is to adjust the snorkel to different sizes.

-How does the AMEO PowerBreather Fresh Air System work?
+How does the Fresh Air System work?

-This is a symmetrical snorkel that has an innovative 2-way smart-valve system.
+The PowerBreather is a symmetrical snorkel that has an innovative 2-way smart-valve system.
 The two air pipes run parallel to the head, and the smart-valve system separates exhalation and inhalation.
 Fresh air is drawn in from the top tubes and exhaled through the mouth vent completely separating O2 and CO2.
 This design prevents pendulum breathing, and avoids undesirable CO2 accumulation or performance drop.

-The system uses a membrane system to prevent water from getting into the tubes when swimming in rough water or through waves.
+The system uses a membrane system to stop water from getting into the tubes when swimming in rough water or through waves.
 There is no need to turn your head to breathe.
 A valve located in the top of each tube opens briefly when inhaling, and then closes to keep water out.

-When diving underwater, take a breath and hold it.
-If you inhale while underwater, air will enter the speed vents.
+When diving underwater, take a breath and hold it - if you inhale while underwater, air will enter the speed vents.
 After resurfacing, there's no need to blow out water before taking in a fresh breath - just start breathing normally again.
 Generally, no water will enter the tube, but if it does (for example, during a flip turn, or if inhaling when a wave hits), this drained through the purge valve during exhalation.

 The short video below shows how the circulation of air works.